Best in Travel is here! Discover 2025’s destinations

 Breathtaking beaches, exhilarating nightlife and bountiful natural beauty await in Aruba.
 This idyllic island outpost is a highlight of the Caribbean – a dramatic landscape of cacti, volcanic rock and divi-divi trees that beckons to be explored.

 There’s a reason Aruba is a bucket-list destination for travelers.
 The island is a playground for water sports such as kite surfing and scuba diving, and terrestrial adventures such as hiking and horseback riding.
-Its hub city, Oranjestad, has strong Spanish, Dutch and indigenous influences, best discovered in the city's many restaurants, pubs and museums.
+Its hub city, Oranjestad, has strong Spanish, Dutch and Indigenous influences, best discovered in its many restaurants, pubs and museums.

 But how easy is it to enter the country?
 That depends on your passport.
 Here's everything you need to know about visas for Aruba.